waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Puzzles & Hypotheses

 ### Ruins of Alph
 *   **Ho-Oh Puzzle:** A 16-piece puzzle on a 6x6 grid.
 Goal is to assemble Ho-Oh in the central 4x4 area.
-Currently on hold.
-The `puzzle_analyst` agent must be used to help solve this.
+I must use the `puzzle_analyst` agent the next time I attempt this puzzle.
 *   **Southern Area Inaccessibility:** The southern part of RuinsOfAlphOutside is not accessible from the northern part.
 The connecting path is likely through Union Cave.

 ### Goldenrod Dept. Store Basement Puzzle
 *   **Mechanic:** A dynamic box-pushing maze where Black Belts move and create/remove walls based on the player's position.
 The goal is to clear a path to the ladder at (17, 2).

 ## VI.
 Lessons Learned & Process Improvement
 *   **Tool Development:** When a tool is not working, I must stop and debug it properly using `run_code` and print statements before defining a new version.
-My repeated failures with `pathfinder_v22` were due to not rigorously testing against my documented mechanics.
-The tool needs to be updated to account for the 'interact to SURF' mechanic.
+My repeated failures with pathfinders were due to not rigorously testing against my documented mechanics.
+The tool's core logic failed because it assumed automatic land-to-water transitions, but the game requires an interaction ('A' button press) to initiate SURF.
+This must be accounted for in future pathfinder versions.
 *   **Immediate Action:** I must act on new information immediately.
 Deferring tasks like marking warps or fixing tools is an invalid and inefficient strategy.
 *   **Hypothesis Testing:** When stuck, I must form multiple, alternative hypotheses and test them systematically to avoid confirmation bias.
 I will document these hypotheses in my notepad.